Rosty64/Minecraft-Server-Tunnel/README.md

 4. Press Enter in the console of the running ngrok tcp tunnel to stop the tunnel.
 5. Wait until the tunnel has stopped successfully.
 6. Write "exit" (without the quotes) and press Enter to to close the console.

+Note: After following the "Shutdown and Exit Procedure", you can safely run the `start_server.bat` again.

 ## License